Street Debater

 Next Steps

 Street debating is not just a thing for homeless people.
 From politicians to chefs, anybody can become a street debater to question the society.
-The device data is open source at www.streetdebater.com and can be made by anyone.
-Currently, several street debaters are raising their own debate on the streets across the world !
+The device data is open source and can be made by anyone.
+You might bump into some random street debaters on the street.

-*Disclaimer : This project is not to be understood as the "solution" to the huge problem of homelessness and begging.
-It only serves as a temporary alternative for those who need a quick escape from the street.
+This project is never to be understood as the "solution" to the huge problem of homelessness and begging.

 Project Details

-Project's Nature » Course at TU Delft → Over ambitious side project
+Project's Nature » Student project at TU Delft

 Credit